 The SVP of Lakeland Financial (LKFN) is Selling Shares

-Yesterday, the SVP of Lakeland Financial (LKFN), Jonathan Steiner, sold shares of LKFN for $180.2K.
+Yesterday, the SVP of Lakeland Financial (LKFN), Batty Jill De, sold shares of LKFN for $136.2K.

-Following Jonathan Steiner’s last LKFN Sell transaction on February 07, 2019, the stock climbed by 3.8%.
-In addition to Jonathan Steiner, one other LKFN executive reported Sell trades in the last month.
+In addition to Batty Jill De, 3 other LKFN executives reported Sell trades in the last month.
+Following Batty Jill De’s last LKFN Sell transaction on May 01, 2019, the stock climbed by 1.3%.

 See today’s analyst top recommended stocks >>